jankichauhan/TipCalculator/README.md

 Notes:

-Added silder for tip instead of segement.
+Added silder for tip instead of segment.
 Also, added "# of People" parameter to divide the bill among entered number of people.

 Walkthrough of all use stories: